 Lightest for its size and more playful than ever, the SEEKr 110 crushes vertical for breakfast then feasts on all-you-can-eat powder until your tailgate apres session calls.
-Updated with magnetic contact points hold skis together without a strap for faster transitions and less fiddle.
+The SWIFT sizes of the SEEKr 110 were designed with smaller users in mind.

 - Slight Camber with Early Rise

 - PolyUrethane Sidewall

 Slight Camber With Early Rise

 Built to be playful in the turn while remaining stable in variable conditions.
 The longer early rise in the tip and tail allows for smearability while the slight camber underfoot maintains stability and inspires confidence at speed.